5egeneral/compendium/_notes/Pixel Mapping in Krita.md

 Select the whole image by pressing control + a, and then fill the water layer with the foreground colour.

 ### Importing patterns
-Open the Manage Resources dialogue box import patterns.
+Open the Manage Resources dialogue box and import patterns.
 Select all the images in the textures folder, which can be found in the github releases.
 You can select more than one file at a time by pressing control + a while you have opened the textures folder.

 ![Pasted image 20210624171934.png](/assets/img/Pasted%20image%2020210624171934.png#center)

-After importing the patterns, save and exit Krita, and then reopen your project, to make sure the texture have been saved.
+After importing the patterns, save and exit Krita, and then reopen your project, to make sure the textures have been saved.

 ### Overlaying patterns